bookofproofs/bookofproofs.github.io/_sources/history/18th-century/puissant.md

 title: Puissant, Louis
 born: 1769
 died: 1843
-keywords: Louis Puissant, Mathematics, Geography, Map Projection, Theory, Equations, Number Systems
+keywords: louis puissant,puissant
-description: Louis Puissant, French mathematician and geographer, was renowned for inventions including a new map projection and contributions to the theory of equations and number systems.
+description: Louis Puissant was a French mathematician and geographer who is best remembered for his invention of a new map projection.
 references: bookofproofs$6909
-contributors: @J-J-O'Connor,@E-F-Robertson,bookofproofs,@ChatGPT
+contributors: @J-J-O'Connor,@E-F-Robertson,bookofproofs

 ---